Multi Component Dark Matter in a Minimal Model: Direct Detection Cross Section

 \subsection{Fermion DM}

-In our scenario, DM-nucleon scattering of fermion DM is absent at tree level interaction.
-In the following, for a fermion DM, $\psi_i$, with mass $m_i$ we write the full expression for the DM-quark scattering amplitude when two scalar $\phi$ with mass $m_\phi$ and a fermion $\psi_j$ with mass $m_j$ run in a triangle Feynman loop diagram.
-The relevant scattering diagram is
+The elastic scattering of fermionic dark matter off nucleons is absent at tree level.
+For a fermionic dark matter particle $\psi_i$ with mass $m_i$, the DM–quark scattering amplitude is generated at one loop through a triangle diagram involving two scalar fields $\phi$ and a fermion $\psi_j$.
+The scattering amplitude reads,

 In the expression above, we have $C_h= -m_q/v_h$, and $C_{\phi \phi h} = 2 \lambda v_h$ is the trilinear scalar coupling.
 The corresponding effective scattering amplitude in the limit that the momentum transferred to a nucleon is $q^2 \sim 0$, can be written as